richgumy/black_sensor/README.md

 - Easily customisable for other MUT sizes and MUT materials within measurement range.
 ### Future Features:
 - Standard test domains and MUT holder/electrode configurations

-With all of this sensor in place and ready to obtain data the next step is to apply it to something!